Some visit links earn us a commission.

 Best for lowest sticker price

-Price-led buyers willing to navigate a heavier upsell flow for an aggressive intro price.
+Price-led buyers willing to work through a heavier upsell flow for an aggressive intro price.

-Eden wins on pricing transparency, onboarding experience, member reviews and runs $40/mo cheaper than Shed at the entry tier ($209 vs $249).
-Over a year that's $480 you keep.
+Eden wins on pricing transparency, onboarding experience, member reviews on the dimensional scoring.
 The caveat: Anyone who values transparent recurring billing or branded medication.
 Note also: Compounded oral troches are a personalization-claim formulation with thin clinical evidence base.

 When to choose Shed